codemilan/todo-sample-app/README.md

 While some additional functionality may be added over time to make the example more practical, the application is designed to be simple and easy to understand.

+## Docker, Ansible, CircleCI

+This repo has Dockerfile, Ansible playbooks and CircleCI config added to it, see full article at [cloudnative.io/docs/bakery/docker/](https://cloudnative.io/docs/bakery/docker/).